 - 1. Put the computer to sleep using the menu option.
-If the sleep LED goes on, there is a problem with lid sensing.
-If not skip to step 3. - 2.
-Put a small low-power magnet over the trackpad and move it around.
-If the unit sleeps, replace the top case.
-If not replace the display panel assembly. - 3.
+If the sleep LED goes on, there is a problem with sensing the closed display.
+If the LED does not go on, skip to step 3. - 2.
+With the display housing removed, check the sleep magnet location on the LCD panel: (See the LCD Panel chapter in the Take Apart section of this manual.) - · If it is not positioned correctly, reposition it. - · If the magnet is missing, replace it with a new magnet. - 3.
 Check that the sleep LED is plugged into the logic board. - 4.
 Connect a USB mouse.
 Short the power on pads on the logic board to boot the system and use the mouse to sleep from the menu.
 Measure the voltage at the LED connector.
 If power is present, replace bottom case. - 5.
 Replace logic board.